Leo Africanus: Veracity of Africa trip

 It is possible that Leo Africanus did not visit all the places that he describes and relied instead on information obtained from other travellers.
 It is doubtful whether he visited Hausaland and Bornu and it is even possible that he never crossed the Sahara but relied on information from other travellers that he met in Morocco.
 The historian Pekka Masonen has argued that the belief of his further travels was based on misreadings by modern scholars who interpreted his book as an itinerary.
 At the time Leo visited the city of Timbuktu, it was a thriving Islamic city famous for its learning.
-Home to many scholars and learned men, Timbuktu also possessed a Great Mosque, renowned for its expansive library.
+Home to many scholars and learned men, Timbuktu also possessed a Great Mosque called the Djinguereber Mosque, renowned for its expansive library.
 The town was to become a byword in Europe as the most inaccessible of cities.
 At the time of Leo's journey there, it was the centre of a busy trade carried on by traders in African products, gold, printed cottons, slaves and in Islamic books.